10 Health Benefits of Wine

 8. Wine can improve gut health.

-The polyphenols found in red wine have shown to maintain and improve gut health.
-They primarily do so by balancing gut bacteria, stimulating healthy bacteria and inhibiting the bad.
+The polyphenols found in red wine shows to maintain and improve gut health.
+They primarily do so by balancing gut bacteria, stimulating healthy bacteria, and inhibiting the bad.

 A healthy gut is further impacted by a nutritious, fiber-filled diet with an adequate intake of fluid.

 9. Wine can fit into a balanced, healthy lifestyle.